 Galaxy has granted a subconcession to Venetian Macau Limited, a subsidiary of Las Vegas Sands Corporation and Sands China Limited, which are listed on the New York Stock Exchange and the Hong Kong Stock Exchange, respectively.
 Las Vegas Sands Corporation is the developer of Sands Macao, The Venetian Macau, Sands Cotai Central and Parisian Macao.
 Venetian Macau Limited, with a subconcession under Galaxy's concession, operates Sands Macao on the Macau peninsula, together with The Venetian Macau, the Plaza Casino at The Four Seasons Hotel Macao and the Sands Cotai Central, which are located in Cotai.
-Sands China Ltd. opened the Parisian Macao in Cotai in September 2016 and has announced proposals for the re-branding and redevelopment of the Sands Cotai Central into The Londoner Macao.
+Sands China Ltd. opened the Parisian Macao in Cotai in September 2016 and has announced proposals for the development of an additional hotel tower at Sands Cotai Central in Cotai.

 Wynn Resorts Macau, is a subsidiary of Wynn Macau Limited, which is listed on the Hong Kong Stock Exchange, and of Wynn Resorts Limited, which is listed on the NASDAQ Global Select Market.
 Wynn Resorts Macau opened Wynn Macau in September 2006 on the Macau Peninsula and an extension called Encore in 2010.
 In August 2016, Wynn Resorts Macau opened a new resort, Wynn Palace, in Cotai.
-Melco Resorts Macau obtained its subconcession from Wynn Resorts Macau.
-Melco Resorts Macau, in addition to Studio City Casino, also operates Mocha Clubs, Altira Macau (located in Taipa Island), which opened in May 2007, and City of Dreams located in Cotai, which opened in June 2009.
-Phase 3 of City of Dreams, which includes the Morpheus Tower, is expected to commence operations in June 2018.
+Melco Crown (Macau) Limited obtained its subconcession from Wynn Resorts Macau.
+Melco Crown (Macau) Limited, in addition to Studio City Casino, also operates Mocha Clubs, Altira Macau (located in Taipa Island), which opened in May 2007 and City of Dreams located in Cotai, which opened in June 2009.
+Phase 3 of City of Dreams, which includes the Morpheus Tower, is expected to commence operations in the first half of 2018.

 The existing concessions and subconcessions do not place any limit on the number of gaming facilities that may be operated.
 In addition to facing competition from existing operations of these concessionaires and subconcessionaires, we will face increased competition when any of them constructs new or renovates pre-existing casinos in Macau or enters into leasing, services or other arrangements with hotel owners, developers or other parties for the operation of casinos and gaming activities in new or renovated properties.
-Each concessionaire was permitted to grant one subconcession.
-The Macau government is currently considering the process of renewal, extension or grant of gaming concessions or subconcessions expiring in 2020 and 2022.
+The Macau government has publicly stated that each concessionaire will only be permitted to grant one subconcession.
+Moreover, the Macau government announced that, until a further assessment of the economic situation in Macau, there would be no increase in the number of concessions and subconcessions.
 The Macau government further announced that the number of gaming tables in Macau should not exceed 5,500 until the end of the first quarter of 2013 and that, thereafter, for a period of ten years, the total number of gaming tables to be authorized will be limited to an average annual increase of 3%.
 These restrictions are not legislated or enacted into laws or regulations and, as such, different policies, including the policy on the annual increase rate in the number of gaming tables, may be adopted at any time by the relevant Macau government authorities.
-According to the DICJ, the number of gaming tables operating in Macau as of March 31, 2018 was 6,586.
-The Macau government has reiterated further that it does not intend to authorize the operation of any new casino or gaming area that was not previously authorized by the Macau government, or permit tables authorized for mass market gaming operations to be utilized for VIP gaming operations or authorize the expansion of existing casinos or gaming areas.
+According to the DICJ, the number of gaming tables operating in Macau as of June 30, 2017 was 6,413.
+The Macau government has reiterated further that it does not intend to authorize the operation of any new casino that was not previously authorized by the Macau government.
 However, the policies and laws of the Macau government may change and permit the Macau government to grant additional gaming concessions or subconcessions.
-Such change in policies may also result in a change of the number of gaming tables and casinos that the Macau government is p
+Such change in policies may also result in a change of the number of gaming tables and casinos that the Macau government is prepared to authorize for operation.